Studio Electric looks for a higher class of consideration

-Studio Electric states the M4’s sensitivity to be 89db and a 6 ohm load, which should make them amplifier friendly.
+Studio Electric states the M4’s sensitivity to be 89dB and a 6-Ohm load, which should make them amplifier friendly.
 So with that in mind, I fire them up for the first time on my son’s Cambridge Audio integrated, he took the center seat and began doodling with pens and paper, not really noticing what I was doing.
 When I asked him, “So what do you think of the monitors?”
-To which Jonah replied, “I thought the Vandersteen 2CE Sig II’s (also in the room) were playing.”
+Jonah replied, “I thought the Vandersteen 2CE Sig II’s (also in the room) were playing.”
 I wouldn’t fully dismiss that statement as I might have had the same initial reaction given the same circumstances.
 Much like I shared in my show report on these from Capital Audiofest 2017, the Studio Electric M4’s have a two-handed grip on the bass that would have you thinking it must be the larger speakers in any room playing.
-After a few short listening sessions while letting the M4’s break if for forty-eight hours I did notice that things steadily became more open in the vocals and that mid-range more or less fell into line with the already healthy top and bottom end.
+After a few short listening sessions while letting the M4’s break if for the requisite forty-eight hours, I did notice that things steadily became more open in the vocals and that mid-range more or less fell into line with the already healthy top and bottom end.

 By the end of the week, however, I felt that toiling with sixty watts of budget amplification had given me a rough idea of how well these speakers could work in a less costly or beginner system.
 A great man once said, “It’s a smart move to place the bulk of your stereo budget on the speakers.”
 However, having the more powerful (and costly) Peachtree Audio Nova300 on hand, I would from there on do the bulk of my serious listening with the more powerful and refined amplifier.
-The Studio Electric M4’s greatly appreciated the power.
-Even more, I was appreciating the Nova300’s graceful warmth and noiseless background.
+The Studio Electric M4’s greatly appreciated the extra power.
+Even more, I was appreciating the Nova300’s graceful slight-warmth and noiseless background.

 My listening room measures 13’ x 15’, and when it came to listening to I preferred the balance I attained from placing the speakers front-baffle 39” from the rear (short) wall, with the speakers in an equilateral triangle and no toe in.
-The M4’s stood 7ft apart if measured from the inside facing side-baffles.
+The M4’s stood 7ft apart if measured from the inner side-baffles.

 Listening to Music